wombelix/aws-neuron-driver/README.md

 ## Contribute

-I don't intend to alter the `aws-neuron-driver` source in any way in this repository.
+I don't intend to make changes to the `aws-neuron-driver` source in any way in this repository.
 So, contributions are limited to content outside the `src/` and `archive/` sub-folders.

 With this limitation in mind, please don't hesitate to provide Feedback, open an Issue or create a Pull / Merge Request.